openpnp/openpnp/Developers-Guide.md

 OpenPnP closely follows the [Google Java Style](https://google.github.io/styleguide/javaguide.html).
 While there may be existing code in OpenPnP that does not follow the style exactly, any new code must follow the style.

+There is an Eclipse formatter definition [here](https://github.com/openpnp/openpnp/blob/develop/OpenPnP_Eclipse_Formatter.xml).
+You can import this into Eclipse and use it to format your code to be sure it's following the standard.

 Two things in particular are extremely important:

 1. [Naming of variables and classes](https://google.github.io/styleguide/javaguide.html#s5-naming).